Chumper/Datatable/README.md

 PLease look into the specific Columns for further information.

+**stripSearchColumns()**

+If you use the search functionality ( Collection only ) then you can advice all columns to strip any HTML and PHP tags before searching this column.

+This can be useful if you return a link to the model detail but still want to provide search ability in this column.

 **make()**

 This will handle the input data of the request and provides the result set.